satang1/satang1.github.io/_projects/02-spam_ham.md

 The aim of this spam/ham classification project was to create a classifier that would distinguish between spam (junk mail) and ham mail.
 By the end of this project, I was comfortable with (1) feature engineering with text data (2) Using sklearn libraries to process data and fit models (3) Validating the performance of my model and minimizing overfitting (4) Generating and analyzing precision-recall curves.

-Part 1) Initial Analysis and Basic EDA
+**Part 1) Initial Analysis and Basic EDA**

-The dataset I was with consisted of 8348 (training set)labeled examples and 1000 unlabeled emails (test set).
-The dataframe used contains 4 initial columns: id (identifier of training example), subject (subject of email), email (text of the email), spam (1 if the email is spam, and 0 if ham).
-Note that the results of my predictions were submitted to Kaggle for evaluation.
+The dataset I used consisted of 8348 (training set) labeled examples and 1000 unlabeled emails (test set).
+The dataframe created contained 4 initial columns: id (identifier of training example), subject (subject of email), email (text of the email), spam (1 if the email is spam, and 0 if ham).
+Note that the results of my predictions were submitted to Kaggle for evaluation, where I received over 90% accuracy in classifying spam/ham emails.
+A summary of my process, thoughts, and evaluations are discussed below.

 <img src="/assets/img/spam_ham/initial_df.png">

 As a preliminary check, I considered whether there were any missing or NaN values in the dataframe, and filled in any necessary information. (i.e. 6 rows in the "subject" column were filled in with .fillna).

-And if we take a look at the first ham and first spam email texts of the training set, we are able to infer some potential patterns which may have to differentiate between ham/spam emails:
+And if I take a look at the first ham and first spam email texts of the training set, I am able to infer some potential patterns which may help to differentiate between ham/spam emails:

 First Ham Email: